-The next suggestion for the best AR-15 carry handle scope comes from a completely different line of technology from the previous sights.
+This suggestion for the best AR-15 carry handle scope comes from a completely different line of technology from the previous sights.

-The flagship of the Electro-Optic Technologies line is the EOTech 512.A65, a holographic sight that offers a basic but accurate round red dot reticle.
+The flagship of the Electro-Optic Technologies line is the EOTech 512.A65, a holographic sight that offers a basic but accurate, round red dot reticle.
 Its strength is that this carry handle scope will allow you to shoot at medium or close range with high precision.

 This holographic sight is used exactly the same way as a reflex sight.
 But Holographic Weapon Sights (HWS) are becoming more and more popular with their laser light illuminating the holographic red reticle projected on the target plane.

-The EOTech 512.A65 holographic sight is the favorite sight of many hunters because it is completely waterproof, shockproof, and fog proof.
+The EOTech 512.A65 Holographic Sight is the favorite sight of many hunters because it is completely waterproof, shockproof, and fog-proof.
 Also, like reflex sights, it has unlimited eye relief.